JISyed/Unity-XboxCtrlrInput/README.md

 ### Documentation

 For documentation, including information about the included enumerations and methods, refer to the [Coding References](https://github.com/JISyed/Unity-XboxCtrlrInput/wiki/Coding-Reference) page on the wiki.
+A diagram showing all the labeled Xbox inputs can also be found there.

 ### Issues